 "This is very exciting for me, as I will be near my hometown of Pittsburgh and near my family and friends," Lynch said.
 "I watched the organization a lot growing up, and I am humbled to be part of such a storied team.
 I pride myself on being a solid two-way player.
 Special teams are a big part of my game, and my ability to score has driven me every year to produce more.
 My goal is to better myself, while also pushing my teammates to get better."

 Zac Lynch and the Wheeling Nailers will begin the 2018-19 season on October 13th, when they visit the Norfolk Admirals.
 Wheeling's first home game will take place on November 3rd against the Indy Fuel.
+The Wheeling Nailers, considered one of the top things to do in Wheeling, West Virginia, provide affordable family entertainment for fans throughout the Ohio Valley.
 For information on season tickets, group tickets, flex plans, and more, call (304) 234-GOAL.